 Always inspect the breeder's facilities yourself and ask for references from satisfied buyers.
 Don't buy from a breeder who won't allow you to see their kennel and at least one parent of the puppy, or who have many different breeds.
 A breeder should talk openly about the nature of the puppy you're interested in, and should have clean facilities, knowledgeable staff and healthy-looking animals.

-A good breeder will ask you questions to make sure that you're able to provide a good home.
+A good breeder will ask you questions to make sure you're able to provide a good home.
 Puppies from a breeder should have at least one set of vaccinations, a non-breeding agreement and a guarantee against genetic disorders.

 Pet stores – Some pet stores act as adoption agencies for local shelters.
 If the animal you're interested in isn't from a shelter, ask the pet store staff where the puppies were purchased.
 While they may have come from a breeder, they may also have been purchased from a puppy mill, which can result in sick, unsociable animals.
 Conditions in mills are often unhealthy and unhappy places for both the breeding dogs and puppies.
 Don't buy from anyone who can't or won't show where a puppy was born and raised.